Ada Township, Michigan: Communities

 Ada, also known as Ada Village, is an unincorporated community within the township.
 It is located on M-21, about 12 mi east of Grand Rapids.
 Ada contains its own post office with the 49301 ZIP Code that serves the majority of the township.
-Ada was settled by white people as early as 1821 when Rix Robinson built a trading post near the area to trade furs with a local Ottawa village.
+Ada was settled as early as 1821 when Rix Robinson built a trading post near the area to trade furs with a local Ottawa village.
 Robinson made the first land purchase here in 1833, and a settlement developed along the Thornapple River.
 A post office was established in 1837.
 Both the township and village settlement were named for Ada Smith, the daughter of the first postmaster.
 The settlement was given a station on the Detroit and Milwaukee Railroad (later part of the Detroit, Grand Haven and Milwaukee Railway).
 A plat was recorded in 1857.

 Forest Hills is an unincorporated community and census-designated place (CDP) that occupies the majority of the township for statistical purposes.
 The CDP occupies 32.99 sqmi (or 88.90%) of the township.
 Forest Hills also occupies a large portion of Cascade Township to the south and is the largest and most-populated CDP in the state.